srerickson/iterative_learning/README.md

 ```

-You change the 'secret' paramater in config/settings.yml
+You should change the `secret` setting in config/settings.yml to something unique to help secure your application.

 If you want to use Mechanical Turk to run the experiment, you will need enter your AWS credentials:
 ```